oat-sa/taohub-articles/forge/documentation-for-core-components/framework-extensions.md

 TAO extension is a *meta-extension*.
 In other words, this extension cannot be used as a standalone, but it provides high-level components that will be used by their dependent extensions (i.e., items, subjects or groups).

 The TAO meta-extension is **required** to run any other extension.
 It provides the architecture for the application layers that the dependent extensions will use or change.
 For example, the TAO extension provides a mechanism to check if a user is authenticated.
-All extensions that need a logged in user will use that mechanism directly into the TAO extension.\
+All extensions that need a logged in user will use that mechanism directly into the TAO extension.<br/>

 In order to use a layer from the meta-extension, the dependent extension’s classes *extend* the TAO extension classes.
 In our example, the authentication is done by default if the extension’s actions extends the TAO’s *tao\_actions\_CommonModule* class.
 To change the behavior provided by the meta-extension, you can override the concerned methods.

 -   The TAO meta-extension provides the architecture with different layers: